Value Gradient Guidance for Flow Matching Alignment: Experiment Details

 \subsection{More implementation details}

 In our experiments, we choose $\eta_t = t^2$ in \Eqref{eq:vgrad_param} if not otherwise specified.
-We use a CFG scale of $5.0$ for all experiments.
+We use a CFG scale of $w_\text{CFG} = 5.0$ for all experiments, and the velocity fields of both the base and finetuned models are CFG-composited as $v(x,t;c) = (1 + w_\text{CFG})v(x,t;c) - w_\text{CFG}v(x,t;\varnothing)$.
+We stop the gradients on $v(x,t;\varnothing)$ as we found this leads to faster convergence.
 We use the best learning rates (in terms of fast yet stable reward convergence) for each method instead of a fixed ones, as we observe that methods like ReFL and DRaFT can be unstable for very large learning rates.
 Specifically, we use $5e-4$ for \methodname on all reward models, $5e-5$ for \methodname-PMP on HPSv2 and PickScore, and $1e-4$ for all others.
 We use the standard AdamW optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and weight decay $1e-2$.
 We clip the norm of network update gradients to $1$.
 We use bfloat16 computation for the flow matching model but float32 for the reward model due to numerical precision issues.